viralkal/Bioinfo_python/README.md

 # Bioinfo_python
-Python coding for bioinformatics
+Python coding for bioinformatics to perform translation of ID's and finding if a transcription factor exists for a given sequence.
-This is a python code to translate ID's of a list of genes from entrez ID's to gene symbols.